mohammadakhoundi1/Preprocess-Titanic/README.md

     ```
 5. Hit **Run All** and watch the graphs pop up!

-## 📝 Final Thoughts

-Honestly, the hardest part was deciding what to do with the `Cabin` column.
-I almost dropped it entirely, but I think the 'Deck' information might have some signal regarding how close passengers were to lifeboats.

 Feel free to fork this, break it, or improve it.
 If you find a way to get the accuracy over 85%, let me know—I’m still chasing that high score! 🧊🚢